-Sarah-Jane Leslie, the Class of 1943 Professor of Philosophy and founding director of the Program in Cognitive Science, encourages all undergraduates to attend a biweekly lunchtime lecture series with cognitive scientists.
+Sarah-Jane Leslie, dean of the Graduate School, the Class of 1943 Professor of Philosophy and founding director of the Program in Cognitive Science, encourages all undergraduates to attend a biweekly lunchtime lecture series with cognitive scientists.
 However, she makes one appeal: “I invite the brave senior pursuing the certificate to step up and present.”

 Although students pursuing the certificate, with its first class in 2015, are not required to lead a discussion, they are encouraged to engage with the guest lecturers who are top practitioners and researchers in a range of fields.
 “We’re hoping through exposure to cognitive science students will explore ideas across disciplines, most notably, philosophy, psychology and neuroscience,” she says.

 Leslie’s own research is tied directly to her academic and professional careers.
 In recent work, Leslie found that women earn fewer degrees in fields in which “raw brilliance” is perceived to be the key to success.
 Conversely, women are better represented in fields where success is seen as largely a matter of hard work and dedication.

 The effects of these cultures of brilliance are found across the entire academic spectrum.
 “It’s not about science versus humanities.
 It’s not about measurable quantities, such as selectivity of the discipline or even the test scores of students in the field.
 It’s a matter of social perception: the belief that you need to be a special type of person – with a certain ineffable brilliance – to excel in the field,” Leslie explains.